taltech-coding/javadoc/JavaFileStructure.rst

 .. code-block:: java

+    // Here are the imports, if there are any.

+    // Class definition.
     public class Example {

+        // Function.
         public static int addNumbers(int firstNumber, int secondNumber) {
             return firstNumber + secondNumber;
         }

-        public static void main(String[] args) {
+        // Main method used to run the code. public static void main(String[] args) {
             System.out.println(addNumbers(1, 2));
         }